theupdateframework/taps/tap7.md

  - Moving metadata or target files into the directory structure the Updater implementation expects
- - If, e.g., the Updater doesn't have a notion of a filesystem, the Wrapper may need to read the files the tester provides and distribute data to the Updater in the manner the Updater expects.
+ - If, e.g., the Updater doesn't have a notion of a filesystem, the Wrapper may need to read the files the Tester provides and distribute data to the Updater in the manner the Updater expects.
- - Translate metadata from the format the tester provides into the custom format the Updater expects, potentially re-signing metadata if the Updater will expect signatures over a different format
+ - Translate metadata from the format the Tester provides into the custom format the Updater expects, potentially re-signing metadata if the Updater will expect signatures over a different format
  - If the Updater's communication model involves different synchronization